Weizmann-Qiskit-Fall-Fest/fall-fest-2025/README.md

 # 🧑‍🚀 Weizmann Qiskit Fall Fest 2025

-Welcome to the **Weizmann Institute of Science Qiskit Fall Fest 2025**!
+Welcome to the **Qiskit Fall Fest 2025 @ Weizmann Institute of Science**!
-Join us for a **full day of quantum computing challenges, collaboration, and fun**, hosted by students at Weizmann and supported by [IBM Quantum](https://www.ibm.com/quantum) and the [Weizmann Institute Center for Quantum Science and Technology](https://centers.weizmann.ac.il/quantum-science-technology/).
+Join us for a **an exciting two-part event full of of quantum computing challenges, collaboration, and fun**, hosted by students at Weizmann and supported by [IBM Quantum](https://www.ibm.com/quantum) and the [Weizmann Institute Center for Quantum Science and Technology](https://centers.weizmann.ac.il/quantum-science-technology/).
 This year we are celebrating 100 years of quantum science!

 > **Qiskit Fall Fest** is a global series of events where students around the world learn quantum computing, build projects, and connect with the global quantum community.